Purpose

 CORS specification.
 Because Purpose is not a CORS

-resources trigger unnecessary preflight checks.
+carrying the header trigger preflight checks.
 The

 Sec- prefix on Sec-Purpose avoids

-this because Sec- prefixed headers are excluded from
+this because Sec- prefixed names are

 Values